vicreative/expo-nextjs-app/readme.md

-# Solito with Expo Router Example Monorepo 🕴
+# Solito with Expo Router Monorepo 🕴

 A Cross Platform Expo + Next.js application built for Managing Experiences using Expo Router.